Mehreen-Israr/PriceGuard/README.md

 # PriceGuard
 A User Experience project that followed all the steps—from user research and interviews to wireframing, prototyping, and testing

+With grocery prices rising by 8.5% annually (source: market data), many individuals struggle to maintain budgets.
+Rising grocery prices due to inflation are making it difficult for people to stay within budget   while maintaining a nutritious diet.
+Many people struggle to track price trends, compare costs across stores, and make informed purchasing decisions.
+Without reliable and easy to use tools, people often overspend, face financial strain, or compromise on essential groceries.
+PriceGuard aims to solve this issue by using technology to provide real-time grocery price tracking, budget-friendly recommendations, and smart spending insights.
+It promotes responsible consumption (UN SDG 12) and helps mitigate the impact of inflation which makes it contribute to food security and affordability (UN SDG 2).

 ## 🔗 Figma Designs